Andrew-Carlson/Andrew-Carlson/README.md

 - 👋 Hi, I’m @Andrew-Carlson
 - 👀 I’m interested in data analytics using python, R, and SQL.
-- 🌱 I’m currently learning python and SQL.
+- 🌱 I’m currently learning python, SQL, and other technologies in Data Analytics and Visualization.
-- 💞️ I’m looking to collaborate on data analysis projects in healthcare and STEM.
+- 💞️ I’m looking to collaborate on data analysis projects in the scope of healthcare or STEM.
 - 📫 I can be reached via email at acarlson2398@gmail.com.

 <!---